Willgunter/Discord-Clone/README.md

     - ✅✅✅Fix login screen✅✅✅
     - ✅✅✅Turn server icons from emojis into pictures✅✅✅
     - ✅✅✅make a fake little profile picture for users and current user - shouldn't be that hard for Users column✅✅✅
-        idea: make a new property in the user object (maybe enum?) and set it to the color of the profile and have the image be titled that color and store them in the image file maybe??? really shouldn't be too too hard
     - ✅✅✅let users change color of either profile pictures / font color in bottom left corner✅✅✅ (profile picture + user box border color)
         ✅✅✅add gear icon that links to profile✅✅✅
-    - make "profile" route more pretty --> remove profile route and put all information in user box?
     - ✅✅✅fix up messages and stuff (attach a user to a message✅✅✅, make box look better, etc...)
-    - ✅✅✅Clean up routing✅✅✅ / ✅✅✅add add server✅✅✅ / add channel feature (???)
+    - ✅✅✅Clean up routing✅✅✅ / ✅✅✅add add server✅✅✅ / add channel feature ( not going to do )
     - ✅✅✅Change "Enter text" to "Message {channel name}"✅✅✅
     - ✅✅✅(maybe) clean up routing for nine different routes and make it so that its more scalable ✅✅✅
     - ✅✅✅make things more discord like (change font / color of name of channel)✅✅✅
-    - put a break in between three default channels and rest of channels after I add the add channels feature
-    - disable text / channel switching when server box is displayed
-    - make a small white bar appear for the active server
     - ✅✅✅highlight messages when you mouse them similar to channels bar✅✅✅ (add edit / delete functionality?)
-    - add small (optional) description to servers? - displays at the top next to name?
     - ✅✅✅need to make spaces not allowed in server creation menu✅✅✅
+    - make "profile" route more pretty
+    - add delete server functionality

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

-- Add a little more to the wrong turn page to make it seem more distinct? (ex: say: "These might help: <links>")
+- ✅✅✅Add a little more to the wrong turn page to make it seem more distinct? (ex: say: "These might help: <links>")✅✅✅

 - go back and do most of / all the small TODOs in the TODO extension

--  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button (not going to do)

-- ✅✅✅ *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*  ✅✅✅

-- Use websockets to add voice channels --> might be cool to see what websockets are --> socket.io for communication (not going to do)

-- Read through Angular docs to see what else we can do with logic inside of html elements (ex: (click), [ngStyle], [Icon]... idk what any of these mean)

 - ✅✅✅Get it to work with different screen sizes✅✅✅

-- Should I add delete functionality to messages?
-I really don't want to because that would maybe take time? would it really though? like it could be just a button where it Deletes it from the collection and it refreshes the page? would it really be that hard? would Update / edit button be hypothetically that easy as well?
-I could put something about CRUD it in my resume... (would it really be that good though?)

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)